Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Simulation study

-Figure~\ref{fig:simulation_study_time_varying_non_linear} shows the true centered effect (\emph{Top Left}), i.e. \(f^{\text{TVNLE}}\left(\overline{x}(I), t\right) = + 10 \cdot t \cdot \overline{x}(I)^2\) and the estimated effect \(\hat{f}^{\text{TVNLE}}\left(\overline{x}(I), t\right) \) (\emph{Top Right}).
+Figure~\ref{fig:simulation_study_time_varying_non_linear} a) shows the true centered effect, i.e. \(f^{\text{TVNLE}}\left(\overline{x}(I), t\right) = + 10 \ t \ \overline{x}(I)^2 \) and b) the estimated effect \(\hat{f}^{\text{TVNLE}}\left(\overline{x}(I), t\right) \).
 The color shading represents the effect, plotted with time \(t\) on the x-axis and the values of the hyperevent covariate \(\overline{x}(I)\) on the y-axis.
 We observe that the estimates successfully capture both the variation over time and the variation across covariate values.
 The image was generated by predicting the log-hazard contributions for 30 pairs of time and covariate values, uniformly sampled from the range of the synthetic data.

-\paragraph{Time-varying and non-linear models fail to capture simultaneous time-varying non-linear effects.}
+\subsection{Time-varying and non-linear models fail to capture simultaneous time-varying non-linear effects.}

+{Using the same simulation following the model in \eqref{eq_RG2-3}, this section aims to show that joint time-varying and non-linear estimates are strictly necessary to uncover the underlying structure of the dynamics.
+Only time-varying or only non-linear effects fail dramatically, leading to wildly different conclusions.}

-Figure~\ref{fig:simulation_study_time_varying_non_linear} \emph{Bottom Left} and \emph{Bottom Right} displays interpolated values of the estimated contributions to the log-rate function, obtained by fitting a model with time-varying effects and non-linear effects only.
+Figure~\ref{fig:simulation_study_time_varying_non_linear} c) and d) display interpolated values of the estimated contributions to the log-rate function, obtained by fitting a model with time-varying effects and non-linear effects only.
 It is important to note that when considering TVE, the log-hazard contribution corresponds to the time-varying effect multiplied by the value of the covariate at the corresponding time.
 We observe that the TVE contribution incorrectly identifies a decrease in the value of the contribution for low covariate values towards the end of the time window.
 In contrast, the NLE model fails to capture the temporal variation in the data.